Batman (Terry McGinnis): Powers, abilities, and equipment

 In "Epilogue", Waller comments that Terry has inherited several of Bruce's qualities: he possesses a high intellect (though Waller notes that Bruce is still the brighter of the pair) and has grown into Bruce's physical stature and build, having been significantly leaner than Bruce was as Batman during the series.
-Terry tends to rely on Bruce for the intellectual details when in the field, but he has received an amount of detective training from Bruce, allowing him to perform such feats as tracking down Shriek or determining a connection between Joker and Tim Drake when Bruce was incapacitated.
+Terry tends to rely on Bruce for the intellectual details when in the field, but he has received an amount of detective training from Bruce, allowing him to perform such feats as tracking down Shriek or determining a link between Joker and Tim Drake when Bruce was incapacitated, proving that he is skilled if not a master detective like Bruce.
 After reaching adulthood, it appears that Terry has become an expert detective that even Superman would contact him for consultations instead of Bruce, who has completely retired from superheroics and only provides Terry fatherly support like Alfred Pennyworth.
-Despite his detective training, Terry's ambition is to be a physician, and, under Bruce, he learns to create cures, remedies and antidotes.
+Despite his detective training, Terry's ambition is to be a physician, and, under Bruce, he learns to create cures, remedies, and antidotes.
 As a student, his main interests are in health or medical sciences and history; however, his responsibilities as Batman and less-than-stellar study habits have caused problems with his grades, as seen in "The Eggbaby" where he needed to get a good grade on a Family Studies practical assignment to pass the class.

 As Batman, Terry emulates Bruce's deep, harsh tone.
 He does this of his own accord, to separate the entities of Terry and Batman (Terry can be heard using his "Batman voice" outside of the Batsuit in the episodes "Shriek" and "Future Shock").
 Will Friedle has stated that he believes Terry's "Batman voice" is not just to strike terror into the hearts of criminals, but also to conceal his adolescence.

 Though Bruce had taunt opponents when he was Batman, Terry, however, being a wisecracker, is far more talkative than his predecessor (reflecting Friedle's background as a comedic actor): on one occasion, he was able to put the revived Joker off-balance to the point of blind fury and proves that he is a worthy opponent to the Clown Prince.
 Terry is also capable of using a rather convincing Brooklyn accent when undercover.
-Terry is a skilled motorcyclist, seen hijacking a Jokerz motorcycle in "Rebirth" and using his own throughout the series, and has also demonstrated considerable skill in handling a flight-capable Batmobile.
+Terry is a skilled motorcyclist, seen hijacking a Jokerz motorcycle in "Rebirth" and subsequently using it for his own throughout the series, and has also demonstrated considerable skill in handling a flight-capable Batmobile.